From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Experiments

 \subsubsection{Homogeneous-Dataset Results}

 The homogeneous-dataset results for the MORPH II and FG-NET datasets are presented in Tables II and III, respectively.
+Note that in both tables, * indicates results produced by using the official code release.
 In Table II, results for all three settings are reported.
 As shown, OrdCon achieves either state-of-the-art or comparable results across all settings.
 Despite not using the IMDB-WIKI dataset for pretraining, our method outperforms those that do, highlighting the importance of modeling age progression between samples, whereas most methods only learn a direct mapping between features and labels.
-Notably, our method also outperforms RNC \cite{zha2024rank}, which uses contrastive learning to rank the order among samples.
-By incorporating metric learning with soft proxy matching constraints, our method learns features that are positioned closer to the center of each age, resulting in a more compact feature distribution aligned with natural age progression.
+MCGRL \cite{shou2025masked}, which is also based on contrastive learning, achieves the lowest MAE in two of the three settings.
+One reason could be that it primarily focuses on learning the facial structure within the dataset, thereby gaining an advantage in homogeneous-dataset experiments.
+Notably, our method outperforms RNC \cite{zha2024rank}, which also employs contrastive learning to rank samples in order.
+By incorporating the soft proxy matching loss, our method learns features that are positioned closer to the center of each age, resulting in a more compact feature distribution that aligns with natural age progression.
 Fig. \ref{fig:morph} illustrates how the learned age feature space on the MORPH II dataset evolves during training.
 It also highlights the dataset's imbalance, with the majority of younger faces represented by the thicker dark green end and the minority of older faces represented by the lighter green end.

 In Table III, the homogeneous-dataset results on the FG-NET dataset show a similar trend to those on the MORPH II dataset.
 However, due to the small size of the FG-NET dataset, methods pretrained with the IMDB-WIKI dataset achieve relatively lower MAE compared to those trained from scratch.
-Despite this, OrdCon achieves state-of-the-art results among methods without additional pretraining, thanks to the extra samples leveraged by our approach.
+For OrdCon, we found that it does not benefit from pretraining using IMDB-WIKI, as it could not effectively define progressive and regressive pairs based on the noisy labels in that dataset.
+Despite this, OrdCon achieves comparable results to those of other methods without requiring additional pretraining.